lpalbou/AbstractFlow/docs/getting-started.md

 ## Run the visual editor (from source)

 The editor is a reference/dev app in `web/` (FastAPI backend + React frontend).
 Follow: `docs/web-editor.md`.

+Tip: install the backend deps from the repo root with `pip install -e ".[server,agent]"`.

 ## Workflow bundles (`.flow`)